Gallery

 One sequence

-Visualisation of a single sequence with highlighted protein groups of homologues by different colours.
+Visualisation of a single sequence with highlighted protein groups of homologues by different colours and additional functional annotation.
 Two-column A4 page publication layout (190mm width).

 Visualisation of user-defined regions